marc-henrard/muRisQ-ir-models/README.md

 Foundations
 =======
-The pricers proposed in this repository are based on OpenGamma strata library: http://strata.opengamma.io/
+The pricers proposed in this repository are based on OpenGamma Strata (version 1.3.0) library: http://strata.opengamma.io/

-The Strata release currently used in this library is Strata 1.1.

 Contributions
 ======